Alpha is the fourth User Centred Design (UCD) phase and the second of the delivery phases.

 - Alpha is not about validating what users like and dislike - your success measures should be focussed on how well prototypes meet users’ actual needs.

 Don’t constrain prototyping ideas based on current business, technical or time constraints.
 Think big and explore a vision for the future, that way you can validate if the effort to implement this over time will be worthwhile.

-Why do we need Alpha?
+Why do we need the Alpha phase?

 The aim of this phase is to test your hypotheses by building prototypes and exploring different ideas to meet your users’ needs.
 Alpha ensures the team builds the right thing the right way before actually building it as making changes to a fully functioning live service can be a costly exercise.

-What happens in Alpha?
+What happens in the Alpha phase?

 To ensure the right thing is built during Alpha:

 - be bold with service design, challenge traditional approaches to solving user needs, and quickly validate them with user research

 - be ok with (and highly recommend) throwing away prototypes you build when you decide the final approach